troeggla/imdb_tools/README.md

 - `get_top_250.py` contains a function for retrieving a list of titles on the IMDB Top 250
-- `ratings_regression.py` contains functions for plotting all ratings for a series identified by an IMDB ID together for a linear regression analysis for each season
+- `ratings_regression.py` contains functions for plotting all ratings for a series identified by an IMDB ID together with a linear regression analysis for each season
-- `get_series_rating.py` contains functions for retrieving all episodes including ratings and vote counts for a series identified by a given IMDB ID
+- `get_series_rating.py` contains functions for retrieving all episodes accompanied by ratings and vote counts of a series identified by a given IMDB ID

-The script `show_ratings.sh` acts as a convenience script to perform a search query and perform a regression analysis on the first result, like so:
+The script `show_ratings.sh` acts as a convenience script to carry out a search query and perform a regression analysis on the first result.
+The script can be called like so:

     bash show_ratings.sh "true detective"

 This will open an interactive plot window showing ratings for all three seasons of the series *True Detective*, with a regression line for each season as well as the series overall.
-Instead of passing a search string, the script also accepts an IMDB ID directly.
+Instead of passing a search string, the script also directly accepts an IMDB ID as parameter:

+    bash show_ratings.sh tt0944947

+Calling the script this way will be faster, since a search for the IMDB ID does not need to be perfomed before fetching episode information.

 To ensure all necessary dependencies are installed correctly, run the following `pip` command: